-- 3.1 The purpose of this Policy is to give effect to - (a) sections 6 and 9 of the Constitution; - (b) the Act and the Regulations; - (c) Batho Pele principles; and - (d) the mandate of the DTA with specific reference to the promotion of social cohesion. - 3.2 The Policy intends to promote multilingualism and to remove language barriers.
+3.1 The purpose of this Policy is to give effect to -

+- (a) sections 6 and 9 of the Constitution;

+- (b) the Act and the Regulations;

+- (c) Batho Pele principles; and

+- (d) the mandate of the DCoG with specific reference to the promotion of social cohesion and public participation in local government affairs.

+- 3.2 The Policy intends to promote multilingualism and to remove language barriers.